Phytomyza vomitoriae

 Human Relevance

 Minor ornamental pest of yaupon holly in landscape settings.
 Leaf mines create aesthetic damage visible on foliage used for holiday decoration, though this is generally tolerated.
-Not known to cause significant to nursery production.
+Not known to cause significant economic damage to nursery production.

 Similar Taxa